Anxiety

 It may involve a more psychotherapeutic approach, which helps you deal with your emotional response to the illness.
 A mental health provider talks through strategies to help you better understand and manage the disorder.

 Negative thoughts and avoidance often occur together.
-That’s why cognitive behavioural therapy (CBT) and exposure therapy are two of the first line treatments for anxiety.
+That’s why cognitive behavioural therapy (CBT) and exposure therapy are two of the first-line treatments for anxiety.

 • Cognitive behavioural therapy (CBT) is the most common type of psychotherapy used with anxiety disorders.
-CBT for anxiety teaches you to recognize thought patterns and behaviours that lead to troublesome feelings.
+CBT for anxiety teaches you to recognise thought patterns and behaviours that lead to troublesome feelings.
 You then work on changing them.

 • Exposure therapy focuses on dealing with the fears behind the anxiety disorder.
 It helps you engage with activities or situations you may have been avoiding.
 Your provider may also use relaxation exercises and imagery with exposure therapy.

 • Anti-anxiety medications, such as benzodiazepines, may decrease your anxiety, panic and worry.
 They work quickly, but you can build up a tolerance for them.
 That makes them less effective over time.
-Your healthcare provider may prescribe an anti-anxiety medication for the short-term, then taper you off or the provider may add an antidepressant to the mix.
+Your healthcare provider may prescribe an anti-anxiety medication for the short term, then taper you off, or the provider may add an antidepressant to the mix.

 • Antidepressants can also help with anxiety disorders.
 They tweak how your brain uses certain chemicals to improve mood and reduce stress.
 Antidepressants may take some time to work, so be patient.
 If you feel like you’re ready to stop taking antidepressants, talk to your provider first.